The future of (individual) grid charges

 Variant 2 - Flexibility

-In addition, it is also imperative that such regulations be made permanent in order to create the planning security that has been lacking to date, which is what makes investments in additional flexibility possible in the first place.
+In addition, it is imperative that such regulations are not limited in time in order to create the planning security that has been lacking to date, which is what makes investments in additional flexibility possible in the first place.

 Overall, grid fees are facing an exciting future in which they will play a central role in the implementation of the energy transition, but not only grid fees.

 As part of the transformation of our energy generation landscape, an entire system is being turned upside down and the new usually does not fit perfectly with the old.
 Especially in this phase of upheaval, investments need a secure (regulatory framework) and a reliable planning perspective.
-These must enable pragmatic and quickly realisable (bridging) solutions - rather ‘quick and dirty’ than according to the usual principle of ‘German thoroughness’.
-The goals must be defined, the paths to them flexible and open to ideas and suggestions - even at the risk that one path or another could end in a dead end.
-It is stagnation that threatens the transformation, not possible mistakes.
+These must enable pragmatic and quickly implementable (bridge) solutions - rather "quick and dirty" than according to the usual principle of "German thoroughness".
+The goals must be defined, the ways to achieve them flexible and open to ideas and suggestions - even at the risk that one or the other path could end in a dead end.
+It is stagnation that threatens transformation, not possible mistakes.